microsoft/pbiworkshops/DAX Studio In An Hour/README.md

 **DAX Query**
 ```
 EVALUATE
-Customers
+Customer
 ```
 **SQL Equivalent**

 ```
--- Select all from the customers table
+-- Select all from the customer table
 SELECT *
-FROM Customers;
+FROM Customer;
 ```

 ![Editor Results](./Images/EditorResults.png)